scPharmaceuticals Announces Pr - GuruFocus.com

 Forward-Looking Statements

 This press release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements relate to our future expectations, beliefs, plans, strategies, objectives, results, conditions, financial performance, prospects, or other events.
-Such forward-looking statements include, but are not limited to, those regarding the completion and size of the proposed public offering and our expectation with respect to granting a 30-day option to purchase additional shares of common stock.
+Such forward-looking statements include, but are not limited to, those regarding the anticipated completion of the offering and the anticipated net proceeds from the offering.
 In some cases, forward-looking statements can be identified by the use of words such as “will,” “may,” “believe,” “expect,” “look forward,” “on track,” “guidance,” “anticipate,” “estimate,” “project” and similar expressions, and the negatives thereof (if applicable).

 Our forward-looking statements are based on estimates and assumptions that are made within the bounds of our knowledge of our business and operations and that we consider reasonable.
 However, our business and operations are subject to significant risks, and, as a result, there can be no assurance that actual results of our research, development and commercialization activities and the results of our business and operations will not differ materially from the results contemplated in such forward-looking statements.
 Factors that could cause actual results to differ from expectations in our forward-looking statements include the risks and uncertainties described in the “Risk Factors” section of our Annual Report on Form 10-K for the year ended December 31, 2021, which we filed with the SEC on March 22, 2022, subsequent filings with the SEC and the preliminary prospectus supplement related to this offering.